-New technology may help doctors monitor concussions, aging, and neurological functionFebruary 7th, 2013 in Medical research /
+New technology may help doctors monitor concussions, aging, and neurological functionFebruary 7, 2013 in Medicine & Health / Medical research

 Doctors routinely track their patients' hand-eye coordination to monitor any neuromuscular deficits, particularly as patients age or when they are injured—but the tests they have been using to track this kind of information may be subjective and qualitative.